hdtodd/WeatherStation/doc/WS-WP-Install.md

 But if you've compiled WS with the MySQL username/password set and using the `make` commands `make clean; USE_MYSQL=1 make`, you're ready for operation.

-</br>**Either SQL Option**</br>
+</br>**Both SQL Options**</br>

 Whether you've chosen to run with sqlite3 or with MySQL, if you start WS with `sudo ./ws sql`, it will now append the meterological data it receives from the Arduino WP program to the sqlite3 or MySQL table using an `insert` command string in the sqlite3 example above.
 And, again, you can examine that data using sqlite3 or MySQL commands similar to the sqlite3 command examples given above.

-If you move your newly-compiled version of `ws` to `/usr/local/bin` with `make install`, and if you are running systemd to manage services, then upon reboot or by issuing a `sudo systemctl start WeatherStation.service` command, your sqlite3 or MySQL version of `ws` will begin autonomous operation to collect and archive meterological data to its SQL table.
+If you move your newly-compiled version of `ws` to `/usr/local/bin` and install the `systemctl` links with `make install`, your sqlite3 or MySQL version of `ws` will begin autonomous operation to collect and archive meterological data to its SQL table, and it will restart automatically when you reboot your system.

+##Uninstall##

+You can use `make clean` from the `WeatherStation/src` directory to remove construction debris from the `make` commands.

+To remove WS from `/usr/local/bin` and stop, disable, and remove WeatherStation.service to prevent it from restarting upon a Pi reboot, use `sudo WeatherStation/src/make uninstall`.

 #Appendix -- minicom setup

-If you use minicom to test `wp` on the Arduino from a host program, you'll need to set up the minicom configuration.
+If you use minicom to test `WP` on the Arduino from a host program, you'll need to set up the minicom configuration.
 You can type `minicom -s` and set parameters as below, or you can create/edit the file `/etc/minicom/minicom.dfl`,

 	/etc/minicom/minirc.dfl
 	# Machine-generated file - use "minicom -s" to change parameters.